ytakefuji/air_calculator/README.md

 Writing letters with a pen on paper is very different from drawing letters in the air.

-From 0 to 9 digit number, 1 is the most difficult to be recognized.
+Of the 0 to 9 digits, 1 is the least recognizable number.

-"L" in the air represents "1".
+Drawing "L" in the air represents "1".

 "S" or "5" in the air represents "5".